 It’s definitely not the North Shore’s most famous or most used park.
 It’s a nice one though and popular with locals (as well as dogs and BMX bike enthusiasts).

 In this article you’ll find a detailed description of the park, directions on how to get there, a video showing you what the place looks like, and tips to help you make the most of your visit.

 Inter River Park on Vancouver’s North Shore

-Inter River Park is located just north of the Second Narrows/Ironworkers Memorial Bridge in the District of North Vancouver.
+The park is just north of the Second Narrows/Ironworkers Memorial Bridge in the District of North Vancouver.
 It has eight sports fields including facilities for soccer, baseball and softball.
 It also has an outdoor lacrosse box.

-The park features hiking trails that, heading north, eventually meet up with Lynn Canyon Park where you’ll find the Instagram-worthy Lynn Canyon Suspension Bridge.
-If you cross the bridge, on the west side of Lynn Creek, on the other hand, you’ll also find trails that go through the forest and Seylynn Park all the way to Park & Tilford Mall to the south.
+The park features hiking trails that, heading north, eventually meet up with Lynn Canyon Park.
+If you cross the bridge, on the west side of Lynn Creek, on the other hand, you’ll find trails that go through the forest and Seylynn Park all the way to Park & Tilford Mall to the south.

 Much of Inter River Park is a designated off-leash or leash-optional dog park.
-Expect to see lots of dogs walking freely along with their owners on sunny weekends, and the occasional one playing, running and splashing in the creek when the water isn’t too high.
+Expect to see lots of dogs walking freely along with their owners on sunny weekends, and the occasional one playing in the creek when the water isn’t too high.

-As well as sports fields and hiking trails, there is also a really good bike park with jumps, dips and turns for both novice and advanced BMX racers.
+As well as sports fields and hiking trails, there is also a really good bike park with jumps, dips and turns for both novice and advanced BMX bikers.